YourRoots Logo

 Children(s): William Trail, Gibson Trail, Matt Trail, Elzie Trail, Trail None, Addie Trail, Elzie Trail, Edward Trail, Tom Trail, Tobe Trail, Richard Trail, Kittie Trail

-Early life: Sarah Jane Burns arrived in Williamson County, Illinois, USA in 1845, born to Joseph Burns and Martha Burns.
-Over time, Sarah Jane Burns formed a family with James Osborn Trail, which included William Franklin Trail, Gibson T Trail, Matt Trail, Elzie Jefferson Trail, Trail, Addie Trail, Elzie Trail, Edward D Trail, Tom Trail, Tobe Gibson Trail, Richard P Trail and Kittie T Trail.
-Sarah Jane Burns concluded life in Smithland, Livingston, Kentucky, USA in 1920.
+The story of Sarah Jane Burns began in 1845 in Williamson County, Illinois, USA.
+Sarah Jane Burns married James Osborn Trail, and had children including William Franklin Trail, Gibson T Trail, Matt Trail, Elzie Jefferson Trail, Trail, Addie Trail, Elzie Trail, Edward D Trail, Tom Trail, Tobe Gibson Trail, Richard P Trail, Kittie T Trail.
+Sarah Jane Burns passed away in 1920 in Smithland, Livingston, Kentucky, USA.

 Find more search results for Sarah Burns